 Ridola is the perfect spot for people watching because it’s located right on the main walkway.
 We sat outside on the trendy patio and watched families on their evening stroll.
 It was Easter weekend so there seemed to be a mix of religious tour groups and Italian families celebrating the holiday together.

 Area 8 is ideal for having a dinner on their vintage outdoor patio.
 Alfie approved.

 Birrificio 79 has an impressive snack selection with their aperitivo.
 This is definitely the spot if you are missing some craft beer on your travels in Italy.

-We had just enough time the next day to explore the caves on the opposite side of the valley.
+The next day, we had just enough time to explore the caves on the opposite side of the valley.
 This was really one of the highlights of visiting Matera.
 You can freely explore this whole area and see the caves up close.